Levi Coffin: Marriage and family

-On October 28, 1824, Coffin married his long-time friend, Catherine White at the Hopewell Friends Meetinghouse in North Carolina.
-Catherine's family probably also helped slaves escape, and it is likely she met Coffin because of this activity.
+On October 28, 1824, Coffin married his long-time friend Catherine White at the Hopewell Friends Meetinghouse in North Carolina.
+Members of Catherine's family were also anti-slavery activists and abolitionists and it is likely she met Coffin because of these activities.

 The couple postponed their move to Indiana after Catherine became pregnant with Jesse, the first of their six children, who was born in 1825.
-Coffin's parents moved to Indiana in 1825; Levi, Catherine, and their infant son followed his parents to Indiana later that year.
-In 1826 they settled in Newport (now Fountain City), in Wayne County, Indiana.
+Coffin's parents moved to Indiana in 1825.
+Levi, Catherine, and their infant son followed his parents to Indiana the following year.
+In 1826, they settled in Newport (now Fountain City) in Wayne County, Indiana.

 Like her husband, Catherine actively assisted fugitive slaves, including providing food, clothing, and a safe haven in the Coffin home.
 As Levi commented on his wife's humanitarian work, "Her sympathy for those in distress never tired, and her effort in their behalf never abated.
 Catherine White became known as Aunt Katie to slaves on the run."